This page last changed on Oct 31, 2011 by cemeyer2.

 There will be one or more in class quizzes during the semester.
 They will only be announced in lecture the week before they are given, so lecture attendance is important.

 You final grades will be based on the average of each of your weekly section scores and each of the quizzes.
-We will drop the lowest score from your weekly section with the exception of the four final weeks of the project.
+We will drop the lowest non-zero score that was made in good effort from your weekly section with the exception of the four final weeks of the project.
+Simply put, you cannot skip an assignment without an excuse.
 You will need prior approval from Prof. Woodley to drop a score from one of your project weeks.
 We will also normalize the final scores to account for the relative harshness of each moderator.

 Your numerical score each week has no direct meaning towards a specific letter grade.
 As a very loose guide, a score of a 1 is approximately a B. You will need to score many 2’s in order to earn an A. Good software is constantly being refactored because there is always something that can/needs to be improved upon, so don’t expect to receive all 2’s in any particular week.
 In fact, during the first half of the semester expect to get mostly 1s.